dnnrly/abbreviate/README.md

-      --list              List all abbreviate sets by language -m, --max int           Maximum length of string, keep on abbreviating while the string is longer than this limit -n, --newline           Add newline to the end of the string (default true) --seperator string  Seperator between words and abbreviations when using 'snake' case (default "_") --style             Convert the outputted string to the specified style.
-Possible values are original, pascal, camel, and snake.
-For snake case, use the --seperator option to set the seperator.
+      --list              List all abbreviate sets by language -m, --max int           Maximum length of string, keep on abbreviating while the string is longer than this limit -n, --newline           Add newline to the end of the string (default true) -s, --set string        Abbreviation set (default "common")

-                          Default is "original" which retains the original seperation between words.
-  -s, --set string        Abbreviation set (default "common")
+Use "abbreviate [command] --help" for more information about a command.
 ```

 Examples:
 ```
-$ abbreviate strategy-limited
+$ abbreviate original strategy-limited stg-ltd
-stg-ltd

-$ abbreviate strategy-limited --max 11
+$ abbreviate original strategy-limited --max 11
 strategy-ltd
 ```